 “We’d like to give you a room and a meal if that’s okay with you.”

 I gazed at him as it took a moment or two for his words to sink in, but I eventually managed to smile and mumble some clumsy words of thanks.
 He nodded and smiled and went off to get the day’s special.
-Later, full and warm, I was showed up to a bare room with a single bed and a wardrobe.
+Later, full and warm, I was shown up to a bare room with a single bed and a wardrobe.
 I lay down and didn’t wake up till dawn.

 I rose early and sort of quietly snuck out the front door to my bike.
 I’d left a note of copious thanks but still felt embarrassed to have been on the receiving end of such generosity.

 It was another 600 kilometres to Sault St Marie in Ontario and I was completely wiped again.
 As night fell I pulled over on the outskirts of town, sat still on the bike for some moments, and then took off my hat and gloves and tucked them inside my jacket to warm them up.
-Suddenly a beautiful young girl appeared magically beside the bike.
+Suddenly, magically, a beautiful young girl appeared beside the bike.
 She was peering at me.